lifefighter581/alifiroozi-Rap-1/README.md

 "First, solve the problem.
 Then, write the code."

 git add .
-git commit -m "Update project with new changes"
+git commit -m "Update project with new changes".